St. Gerard Majella Annual Novena: About St. Gerard Majella

-He was featured on an Italian 45-euro postage stamp in May 2005.
+Majella featured on an Italian 45-euro postage stamp in May 2005.

 The Redemptorists Annual Nine Day Novena

 History

 St. Joseph's Parish Church, a Redemptorist House in Dundalk, welcomes thousands of people from all over Ireland to the Annual Festival of Faith in Honour of St. Gerard Majella.
 It's the biggest festival of faith in Ireland with an average of 10,000 attending on a daily basis.

 After Bro.
-Gerard's Beatification in 1893, a triduum in his honour was preached in St. Joseph's by Fr.
+Gerard's beatification in 1893, a triduum in his honour was preached in St. Joseph's by Fr.
 Hall, widely regarded as one of the greatest preachers of his day.
 The people of Dundalk took St. Gerard into their hearts after this sermon and continued to pay devotion to him on a regular basis.
 During the 1930s, Fr.
 John Murray, started the Annual Nine Day Novena to St. Gerard Majella, beginning on 8 October and finishing on his feast day, 16 October.
 Fr.
 Hugo Kerr erected a shrine to St. Gerard in the church in 1939.
-Today the Novena continues to grow with over 10,000 people attending the Novena on a daily basis.
+Today the novena continues to grow, with more than 10,000 people attending daily.

-One memorable event of the Novena from years past was the trumpet players that performed at each of the sessions on the last day of the Novena.

 Tradition

-St. Gerard's Novena has become a lifelong tradition for many people.
-The annual novena sees more than 10,000 people from across the Dundalk area, and from counties Down, Armagh, Cavan, Monaghan, and Meath make the daily journey to the Redemptorist Church.
-As St. Gerard Majella is patron of expecting mothers, the novena is also a yearly pilgrimage for many women and couples hoping to welcome children into the lives.

-According to Novena Director Father Michael Cusack C.Ss.R., "This novena is always a time of great solidarity and really ignites the community spirit in the people of Dundalk and the surrounding counties, towns and villages."
+As St. Gerard Majella is patron of expecting mothers, the novena is also a yearly pilgrimage for many women and couples hoping to conceive.
+According to Novena Director Father Michael Cusack C.Ss.R., "This novena is always a time of solidarity which ignites the community spirit in the people of Dundalk and the surrounding counties, towns and villages."

-The Novena consists of 10 sessions a day, with the first session starting at 7am, running all day until the last session at 10pm, when the mass is conducted by candlelight.
-Prayers and Petitions are offered up daily by members of the public and are read out during each session.
-Due to the increasing numbers attending the Novena each year extra seating is added to the hallways, monastery rooms, side altars and the parish hall, where each session is shown live on large television screens.
+The novena consists of 10 sessions a day, with the first session starting at 7am, running all day until the last session at 10pm, when the mass is conducted by candlelight.
+Prayers and petitions are offered up daily by members of the public and read out during each session.

-The last days of the Novena also see an increase in attendance as those who are unable to make it throughout the Novena usually attend the last three days.